Belize Fly Fishing Guides - Turneffe Flats Belize

-Pops has been guiding for Turneffe Flats since 1987, and prior to that he guided elsewhere in Belize.
-Pops began working with his family as a commercial fisherman at Turneffe Atoll at age 14, and remembers spending holidays on a small caye at the south tip of Turneffe.
+Pops has been guiding for Turneffe Flats since 1987.
+Prior to that he guided elsewhere in Belize.
+Pops began working with his family as a commercial fisherman at Turneffe Atoll at age 14 and remembers spending holidays on a small caye at the south tip of Turneffe.
 Pops is passionate about his bonefishing and has helped develop a number of well-known bonefish flies including the "Pops Bonefish Bitters."
 Guiding is special for Pops and he takes his fishing seriously.
-He enjoys the wide variety of fishing at Turneffe including permit fishing and tarpon fishing.
-An accomplished fly caster, Pops was born and raised in Belize City where he resides with his wife and three children.
+He enjoys the wide variety of fishing at Turneffe including permit and tarpon fishing.

-One of the first guides on the atoll, Willie Dyer has been working for Turneffe Flats since 1987.
-Prior to his guiding career, Willie worked as a commercial fisherman based out of his hometown, Belize City.
-His calm demeanor and teaching abilities, as well as his vast expanse of Turneffe knowledge, have proven helpful for anglers of all skill levels.
-In his free time, Willie likes to spend time with his family in Placencia, where he currently resides with his wife, and enjoys fishing with his son, daughter, and three grandchildren.
+One of the first guides on the atoll, Willie has been guiding at Turneffe Flats since 1987.
+Prior to his guiding career, Willie worked as a commercial fisherman based out of his hometown Belize City.
+His calm demeanor as well as his vast knowledge of Turneffe Atoll have proven invaluable for anglers of all skill levels.
+In his free time, Willie enjoys spending time with his family in Placencia.